Localization and nilpotent spaces in A^1-homotopy theory: Applications

 \subsubsection{Splittings for the symplectic group}

 In \cite[Proposition 3.3.3]{AsokFaselKO}, we observed that a slight modification of the Suslin matrix can be viewed as a morphism $P_n: Q_{4n-1} \to Sp_{2^{n-1}}$.

-\begin{lem} The morphism $P_n: Q_{4n-1} \to Sp_{2^{n-1}}$ lifts uniquely up to $\aone$-homotopy to a morphism $Q_{4n-1} \to Sp_{2n}$ in such a way that the composite map $Q_{4n-1} \to Sp_{2n} \hookrightarrow SL_{2n}$ is $\aone$-homotopic to the morphism $S_n$ considered above. \end{lem}
+\begin{lem} The morphism $P_n: Q_{4n-1} \to Sp_{2^{n-1}}$ lifts uniquely up to $\aone$-homotopy to a morphism $Q_{4n-1} \to Sp_{2n}$ in such a way that the composite map $Q_{4n-1} \to Sp_{2n} \hookrightarrow SL_{2n}$ is $\aone$-homotopic to the morphism $S_{2n}$ considered above. \end{lem}

-\begin{proof} The second statement is immediate from the construction of the modified Suslin matrices.
-Indeed, the modified Suslin matrices are obtained from usual Suslin matrices by left and right multiplying by matrices that are elementary and thus naively $\aone$-homotopic to the identity.
-Therefore, it suffices to establish the second statement.
-To that end, recall that there is a Cartesian square of closed-immersion group homomorphism of the form
+\begin{proof} The modified Suslin matrices are obtained from usual Suslin matrices by left and right multiplying by matrices that are elementary and thus naively $\aone$-homotopic to the identity.
+It follows from this observation that the morphism $P_n$ is $\aone$-homotopic to a morphism $Q_{4n-1} \to SL_{2^{n-1}}$ defined by the appropriate Suslin matrix.
+Therefore, if we can lift $P_n$ through $Sp_{2n}$, it follows immediately that the composite with the inclusion $Sp_{2n} \to SL_{2n}$ is $\aone$-homotopic to $S_{2n}$.

+To that end, recall that there is a Cartesian square of closed-immersion group homomorphisms of the form: